jphmenzel/jpmlipidomics/README.md

     - NEW: Graphical User Interface (GUI)

-    - NEW: All programs accessible via graphical user interface, which can be started either as python program or as an executable file.
+    - NEW: All programs accessible via graphical user interface, which can be started either via a python program or an executable.

     - NEW: Improved automated filtering after discovery step.